-TUG WAVE SURFING ON PUGET SOUND
+TUG WAVE SURFING

 Tug waves are caught in deep water offshore, unlike freighter waves which break near the beach.
-Waves can vary from waist to chest high and go a half mile or longer depending on the type of board or kayak you’re using, your surfing skills, and weather conditions.
+Waves can vary from waist to chest high and go a half mile or longer depending on the type of board or kayak you're using, your surfing skills, and weather conditions.
 On a big day we can choose a smallish waist high wave or go for the big drop depending on your skill level.
+Find out more on freighter vs. tug waves.

 Location: Shilshole Bay, Seattle